abe33/widjet-json-form/README.md

 ### Using Data Attributes

 Data attributes offers an easier setup for small forms that doesn't have a lot of settings or complex strings with special characters to escape.
-It's also more convenient when many forms are to generate on a single space as it doesn't require to inject scripts with unique ids for each forms.
+It's also more convenient when many forms are to be generated on a single page as it doesn't require to inject scripts with unique ids for each forms.

 ```js
 import widgets from 'widjet'